edbrad/vm-bl-status/AppServerSetupNotes.md

 ```

 ## Install and Configure Nginx as a Reverse Proxy
-The Nginx Web Server and Reverse Proxy sits in front the the uWSGI Application Server.
-Incoming requests and outgoing responses (over http Port 80 in this case) are routed by Nginx to and from uWSGI via a Unix socket connection.
-This socket-based internal communication has certain performance and security advantages over http.
+The **Nginx** Web Server and Reverse Proxy sits in front the the uWSGI Application Server *(exposed to the public interface)*.
+Incoming requests and outgoing responses *(over http Port 80 in this case)* are routed by Nginx to and from the uWSGI Application Server via a **Unix socket** connection.
+This socket-based internal communication has certain performance and security advantages over using http (a http option is avaible, if needed).

 **1. Install Nginx:**
 ```
 $ sudo apt-get install nginx
 ```

-**Create Nginx site configuration file:
+**2. Create Nginx site configuration file:**
 ```
 $ sudo nano /etc/nginx/sites-available/bl-status-api
 ```